 Personal Grievance Process

-We are often asked what is the process in taking a Personal Grievance through New Zealand's legal landscape.
+We are often asked what is the process of taking a Personal Grievance through New Zealand's legal landscape.

-Assuming that you have been terminated and that you believe that you have a valid personal grievance and that you have notified your former employer in writing within 90 days of the event or it has not been 90 days since the event then the steps we recommend are: -
+Assuming that you have been terminated, you believe you have a valid personal grievance, you have notified your former employer in writing within 90 days of the event or it has not been 90 days since the event, then the steps we recommend are:

 Writing to your former employer

-This is a free service that is provided by the Department of Labour.
-Your only costs are your direct costs which is normally the fee your advocate will charge you for their time.
-About 80% of matters taken to Department of Labour mediations result in a settlement.
-Should you matter not settle at mediation then you can: -
+This is a free service that is provided by MBIE.
+Your only costs are usually the fee your advocate will charge you for their time.
+About 80% of matters taken to MBIE mediation result in a settlement.
+Should your matter not settle at mediation, then you can make an:

 Application to the Employment Relations Authority (ERA)

-Applying to the ERA is now a court process whereby they investigate the matter by taking evidence from both sides who will present legal arguments as to the merits of their position.
-The approximate cost to the employer to go through this process is $4,000 - 5,000 The Authority will then deliver the decision which is binding on everyone, except if: -
+Applying to the ERA is now a court process.
+They investigate the matter by taking evidence from both sides who will present legal arguments as to the merits of their position.
+The approximate cost to the employer to go through this process is $4,000 - $5,000.
+The Authority will then deliver the decision which is binding on everyone, except if:

 Either side challenges the ERA decision with the Employment Court (EC)

-Should a party believe that the ERA has got it wrong they can challenge the decision in the Employment Court.
+Should a party believe the ERA has got it wrong, they can challenge the decision in the Employment Court.
 This will cost them many thousands to do and will cost the other side many thousands to defend.